 Alternatively, if you know your grades have been posted, you can request a transcript.

-Fill out this form to apply to gradaute from your program and receive your official certificate/diploma.
+Fill out this form to apply to graduate from your program and receive your official certificate/diploma.

 You can request a duplicate copy of your T2202 tax form by filling out a T2202 Duplicate Request Form.
 Please be sure to include your full name and current mailing address.
 Once we have your form, we will mail a duplicate T2202 tax form to you at no charge.

 Current students and alumni may request transcripts of their non-credit academic records through our online form.
 We cannot take requests for transcripts over the phone, and we cannot issue transcripts to students with outstanding balances.
 Please allow one to two business days to process your request.